-This subject goes well with: English, Art, ICT, Photography, Film Studies, Psychology, Business.
-Introduction to your subject Media Studies aims to get students to critically engage with contemporary ideas and debates.
+This subject goes well with: English, Art, IT, Photography, Film Studies, Psychology, Business.

+Media Studies aims to get students to critically engage with contemporary ideas and debates.
 Students are encouraged to adopt a practical and academic understanding of the media, focusing on the way in which media texts, such as television and radio broadcasts are constructed and the way in which they serve to represent a range of ideas, attitudes and beliefs.
 Media studies is a popular A Level option that can be studied in conjunction with a variety of other subjects, from ICT to Business, English to Art.
 Students develop a broad range of practical and academic skills that will help them across a range of career options or further study.
 The subject specifically develops the following skills: creatively using ICT software and hardware, research, reflection, planning, organisation, communication and presentation.

-Course content The course is structured and delivered through a range of practical exercises designed to replicate professional practice.
+The course is structured and delivered through a range of practical exercises designed to replicate professional practice.
 For example, print design, radio production, advertising, film and video production.
-Examinations The course is assessed by 2 x 2 hour written exams each carrying 84 marks which are designed to test the ability to reconcile media theory with media practice.
-This constitutes 70% of the final grade.
-The remaining 60 marks, 30% is based on the production of a crossmedia set brief (i.e. coursework).
-'I found Media Studies very beneficial, it allowed me to be creative and was a real eye opener as we got to learn how we perceive things through different forms of Media.'